 Create Virtual Crypto Disks Hidden Within a File

 By this point in the series, hopefully, I’ve sold you on the need to implement full disk encryption on all of your computers and electronic devices.
-If you buy an iPhone, you already know that Apple’s full disk encryption on the phone is top notch, but there are ‘workarounds’ that the FBI has paid to obtain.
-If the FBI has methods of cracking iPhone encryption, then you know other government agencies (e.g., the NSA, CIA, etc.) and security companies also have methods of accessing these devices to include foreign governments as well cyber criminals threat actors.
+If you buy an iPhone, you already know that Apple’s full disk encryption on the phone is top-notch, but there are ‘workarounds’ that the FBI has paid to obtain.
+If the FBI has methods of cracking iPhone encryption, then you know other government agencies (e.g., the NSA, CIA, etc.) and security companies also have methods of accessing these devices to include foreign governments as well cybercriminals threat actors.
 Microsoft Windows BitLocker and BitLocker-To-Go are an option if you own Windows 7, 8, 8.1, or 10 Professional edition.
 BitLocker is not the best option for whole HDD encryption for multiple reasons I won’t delve too deep into here.
 Microsoft maintains the ability to backdoor your BitLocker and Encrypting File System (EFS) keys anytime they need to.
 This ‘Big Brother’ access on Windows systems makes it difficult to trust BitLocker’s encryption and very easy for law enforcement or government agencies to break into your computer or devices that are encrypted with BitLocker or EFS.

 VeraCrypt is a freely available French-produced encryption application that I mentioned in Part 1 of the series that allows users to create virtual encrypted disks within a file and mount it as a disk.
 How is this useful you may wonder?
 This could be useful in particular circumstances such as when traveling outside of the U.S., or back to the U.S. from abroad.
 It could also be helpful if you need to hide an entire folder or drive from plain sight on your Hard Disk Drive (HDD).
-VeraCrypt can encrypt an entire USB flash drive or partition of a HDD and allows users to work on files with parallelization of data which can be read, modified, and saved while the data is re-encrypted without significantly slowing the computer processing speed.
+VeraCrypt can encrypt an entire USB flash drive or partition of an HDD and allows users to work on files with parallelization of data which can be read, modified, and saved while the data is re-encrypted without significantly slowing the computer processing speed.

 Perhaps one of the best features of VeraCrypt is its hidden volume feature which uses digital steganography technology to hide an encrypted container with a partition or folder container.
 This feature allows users to maintain plausible deniability should someone try to force you to reveal your password.
 For example, the way this works is that you have a password-encrypted outer partition that is completely visible but only a few non-sensitive files in it.
 Let’s say you’ve been detained for whatever reason and some 3-letter government agency agent is threatening you with a court order for the password to unlock your encrypted drive.
 This feature is nice because you can reluctantly provide the password to that outer encrypted container after making the other party jump through all of the legal hoops, and they won’t find anything damaging in the outer container spare a few files which you intentionally placed there to be found in such a situation.
-What they don’t know is that you have a secret, hidden encrypted volume within that outer encrypted drive that contains your most sensitive files that only you have the password to.
+What they don’t know is that you have a secret, hidden encrypted volume within that outer encrypted drive that contains the most sensitive files that only you have the password to.
 It’s pretty nifty in my humble opinion and virtually impossible to discover.

 Before you upload any images to Internet websites or send them to others via email, it is advisable that you first run them through a metadata (a.k.a., EXIF data) filtering application such as AnalogExif or ExifTool for Macs or Windows users.
 Otherwise, unless the website you’re uploading those images to auto-removes the metadata, you stand a chance of having geolocation data, the date/time the photo was taken, the type of camera used, among other data being recovered from your images.
 If you are still using social media, then you could also run the risk of someone being able to cyberstalk you to your home address from photos you posted to social media.